estebanmunchjones2019/takeaways/JavaScript/Max's JavaScript course.md

 const productListEl = document.getElementById('product-list');

-// ✅creating a li element is needed in first rendering and adding an item function createElement(product, prodId, deleteProductFn) {
+// ✅creating a li element is needed in first rendering and adding an item
+// so it has been abstracted on a fn function createElement(product, prodId, deleteProductFn) {
   const newListEl = document.createElement('li');
+  // a cheaper way than creating nodes ✅
+  // I should sanitize here
   newListEl.innerHTML = `
     <h2>${product.title}</h2>
     <p>${product.price}</p>
   `;
   const prodDeleteButtonEl = document.createElement('button');
-  prodDeleteButtonEl.textContent = 'DELETE';
+  // textContent is safer than innerHtml ✅ prodDeleteButtonEl.textContent = 'DELETE';

   newListEl.id = prodId;